trimstray/nginx-admins-handbook/README.md

 ###### Download 3rd party modules

-  > Not all external modules can work properly with your currently Nginx version.
+  > Not all external modules can work properly with your currently NGINX version.
 You should read the documentation of each module before adding it to the modules list.
-You should also to check what version of module is compatible with your Nginx release.
+You should also to check what version of module is compatible with your NGINX release.

-Modules can be compiled as a shared object (`*.so` file) and then dynamically loaded into Nginx at runtime (`--add-dynamic-module`).
-On the other hand you can also built them into Nginx at compile time and linked to the Nginx binary statically (`--add-module`).
+Modules can be compiled as a shared object (`*.so` file) and then dynamically loaded into NGINX at runtime (`--add-dynamic-module`).
+On the other hand you can also built them into NGINX at compile time and linked to the NGINX binary statically (`--add-module`).

 I mixed both variants because some of the modules are built-in automatically even if I try them to be compiled as a dynamic modules.